rafa3lmonteiro/shellscripts/summertime/README.md

 # Summertime project

-These are code files to check summertime
+Scripts to check summertime on Linux servers

 It is also necessary to use the NC binaries (netcat) and sshpass (ssh complement).